vsamy/eigen-cdd/README.md

 eigen-cdd has been developped by following authors:
 + vsamy (LIRMM)

-Please contact vsamy (vincent.samy@lirmm.fr) - LIRMM for more information or questions.
+Please contact vsamy (vsamy@outlook.fr) - LIRMM for more information or questions.